nhu92/SDRmapping/phase/DetermineSex.md

 ---

-This idea was come up from the demand that we want to know the gender of Minghao's *Salix nigra* sample for further analysis.
+This idea was come up from the demand that we want to know the sex of Minghao's *Salix nigra* sample for further analysis.
-However, because of late sampling season, it was unable to check individuals gender by that time.
+However, because of late sampling season, it was unable to check individuals sex by that time.
 Therefore, here we designed this workflow to identify sex in this sampling population using SNPs called from target sequencing data.

 Here are software used in this analysis: